 |Keyboard||Attached keyboard not optional extra accessory|

 |Warranty||Extra warranty for accidental damage protection or home insurance covering accidental breakage or loss|

 |Disk configuration||Solid State Drive (SSD) disk configuration|

-The device needs to be running licensed versions of all software to access the School’s enterprise level network.
-Unfortunately, Chromebooks are not supported on our network.
-A form factor recommended is the 13″ Ultrabook PC or the 13″ MacBook Air.
+The device needs to be running licensed versions of all software to access the School’s network.
+A form factor of 13″ is recommended.

 It is in the Early Learning Centre and the Centre for Excellence that teachers are using class sets of Apple iPads in their classrooms.
 Teachers in the Power of 9 program will continue to request a personalised device or a smart phone to take as a pocket device and camera on expeditions and challenges.
 Digital texts and publications can offset the cost to families of the personal or mobile learning device.
 The Hutchins School has two e-platforms called Overdrive and Wheelers for downloading e-texts, eBooks and audio-books which are supported for use on any laptop or smart device.

 For further information please contact Mrs Louise Bender, Director of Teaching and Learning on 03 6221 4307 or via email at email@example.com.
 These details are provided in the Communiqué newsletter and updated regularly with expanded detail in student guides in the Rory Tech Support area online.